Udayagour14/sql-learning-2/README.md

 # SQL-Revision
 ### **🚀 Day 2 of my 15-day SQL revision journey with MySQL! 🎉 Even with my experience in SQL, I'm excited to revisit the basics and showcase my skills to potential recruiters.
 Today, I set up my environment and manipulating data using select query to select data from tables which was created  from sql-learning-day 1.
 This is just the beginning.
 Stay tuned for more SQL practice and insights over the 15 days!** ###

-### The SELECT statement is used to select data from a database, which was used to manipulating data.
+### The SELECT statement is used to select data from a database, which is used to manipulating data.
 ## Syntax
 SELECT column1, column2, ...
 FROM table_name;